 It’s really starting to feel like the weeks are getting shorter; as if days are blending into one.
 We cant believe it’s been a full week since we sat down to write the last Staff Favourites.
 But peering back at everything that happened over the past seven days, things are looking good.
-We welcomed new faces, unveiled major releases and the witnessed the launch of Ryan Reynolds’ most elaborate troll yet.
+We welcomed new faces, unveiled major releases and the witnessed the launch of New ‘Money Heist’ Season 5 Trailer Prepares for All-Out War.
 Touche August, you ain’t so bad.

 Here’s the coolest bits of gear we found this week.